Building all the paths...

 You might not have heard a lot about emotional intelligence, but you use it every day.
 How much you have has a huge affect on your success in several areas of your life, including your career.
 In fact, 90% of the people who perform the best at their jobs have high emotional intelligence, and 58% of a person’s ability to lead can be explained by their emotional intelligence.
 Since higher emotional intelligence correlates with improved job performance, it also correlates with higher annual income.

 Emotional Intelligence is also useful outside the world of work.
 It’s hugely important for managing relationships with friends and family.
 Most conflicts between people can be prevented or handled in a healthy way by using emotional intelligence to understand ourselves and each other.

-So what is emotional intelligence?
 It’s the ability to perceive and manage the emotions of yourself and others.
 Of course, perceiving and managing emotions are two completely different things, and so are your emotions versus another’s.
-That’s why emotional intelligence is split up into five different categories: internal motivation, self regulation, self awareness, empathy, and social awareness.
+That’s why emotional intelligence is split up into five different categories: internal motivation, self-regulation, self-awareness, empathy, and social awareness.

 Internal motivation is the ability to make yourself work with little to no pressure from others.
 Some sources of internal motivation include curiosity, a desire to fulfill your potential, and/or a desire to see your vision come to life.
 If you’re highly internally motivated, you might want rewards like money or praise, but they aren’t the driving force behind your behavior.
 This means you have more control over your productivity, because your motivation is self-generated.